soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 | Collection perspective | Which information and research questions are relevant? | domain-specific requirements |
 | Modeling perspective | Which concepts, events, and relationships express their meaning? | conceptual domain model |
 | Implementation perspective | How are these structures formally represented using CIDOC CRM and WissKI? | basis for diagram and Pathbuilder |

+> **How can information about an object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**

 ---